dao-xyz/peerbit/docs/modules/deploy/publish/README.md

 ### Updating an existing package

-- If you update an existing package you will have to restart the server to force re-importing of updated depndencies
+- If you update an existing package you will have to restart the server to force re-importing of updated dependencies

 When connected invoke